 They concluded their business in Slateholm and made for St. Orlan by way of Lah who confessed his regret that Tienarth’s Raiders were not able to address the problems of Tosasth before the squad from the east arrived.
 Power within the church was tilting away from the kindly Lah and towards the iron hand of the demon hunting leader, Sezzar, who now ran the entire town.
 Lah warned them against the fervent mood of the crowd there before they set off again.

 It took little time to discover the scope of the town’s takeover.
 Half the populace openly scanned for evil in the eyes of their fellow citizens.
-The rest kept a low profile lest they be next hung for witchcraft.
-The idea of the seemingly-corrupt Sezzar taking ownership of the town.
+The rest kept a low profile lest they be next hung for witchcraft, the ideas of the seemingly-corrupt Sezzar taking ownership of the town.
 The three younger adventurers now trailing the raiders everywhere (Darthorian, Mygnak and Pippen), expressed a naive solution of straightforward murder, about which the elder members explained the foolish impossibility of a frontal assault.
 Additionally, they had little first hand information.